 Alternatively, salinity predictions in estuaries and at river mouths have been successfully estimated using machine learning approaches.
-A few examples can be found in the recent literature: Qiu and Wan (2013) developed an autoregressive model

-- 360 relating salinity at a given time to past observations of salinity and physical drivers (freshwater inflow, rainfall, tidal elevation) in the Caloosahatchee River Estuary; Fang et al. (2017) used a genetic algorithm coupled with support vector machine to predict salinity in the Min River Estuary; Qi et al. (2022) applied four neural network models to emulate salinity simulations in the Sacramento-San Joaquin Delta from a process-based river, estuary and land modelling system; Guillou et al. (2023) were able to reproduce the seasonal and semi-diurnal variations of sea surface salinity at the mouth of the Elorn estuary (bay - 365 of Brest), with support vector regression performing best among all tested algorithms.
-Despite these advancements, Improved and sustained operational high-resolution salinity monitoring for salinity observations is still-needed with enhanced spatial coverage and temporal repetition in order to build confidence in numerical solutions near the coast.
+A few examples can be found in the recent literature: Oiu and Wan (2013) developed an autoregressive model relating salinity at a given time to past observations of salinity and physical drivers (freshwater inflow, rainfall, tidal elevation) in the Caloosahatchee River Estuary; Fang et al. (2017) used a genetic algorithm coupled with support vector machine to predict salinity in the Min River Estuary; Qi et al. (2022) applied four neural network models to emulate salinity simulations in the Sacramento-San Joaquin Delta from a process-based river, estuary and land modelling system; Guillou et al. (2023) were able to reproduce the seasonal and semi-diurnal variations of sea surface salinity at the mouth of the Elorn estuary (bay of Brest), with support vector regression performing best among all tested algorithms.

+Despite these advancements, sustained high-resolution salinity monitoring is needed to build confidence in numerical solutions near the coast.
 Integrating salinity, temperature, and additional parameters such as nutrients and sediments directly into river outflows could further improve model accuracy (Verri et al., 2018; Thao et al., 2024).
-While these factors play a secondary - 370 role in influencing oceanographic processes, their inclusion could advance research on coastal hypoxia, carbon cycling, and regional weather and climate, ultimately supporting seamless predictions of land-ocean-atmosphere feedbacks in nextgeneration Earth system models (Feng et al. 2021).
+While these factors play a secondary role in influencing oceanographic processes, their inclusion could advance research on coastal hypoxia, carbon cycling, and regional weather and climate, ultimately supporting seamless predictions of land-ocean-atmosphere feedbacks in next-generation Earth system models (Feng et al. 2021).

-43.3 Examples of current OOFS
+4 Examples of current OOFS

-This section describes howe status of implementation of river forcing is implemented in current OOFS is described in this section.
+This section describes how river forcing is implemented in current OOFS.
 The objective is to get a picture of the current landscape of approaches and data sources.
 While Cirano et al. (2024) provide a comprehensive overview of existing OOFS worldwide, the representation of rivers in these systems remains poorly documented and often buried in model configuration files.
-The list of systems presented below in Appendix A is therefore not exhaustive and is limited to a compilation of comments received as part of a survey conducted among members of the OceanPredict community in May 2023.
-It is meant to illustrate the diversity of methods employed for treating freshwater fluxes

-380 in OOFS and associated input data sources, in 4 global, 12 regional, 4 coastal and 1 inland systems.
-Although the survey covers a limited number of systems, -tThe literature review presented in the previous sections provides offers other additional examples to complete the picture.
+The list of systems presented in Appendix A is therefore not exhaustive and is limited to a compilation of comments received as part of a survey conducted among members of the OceanPredict community in May 2023.
+It is meant to illustrate the diversity of methods employed for treating freshwater fluxes in OOFS and associated input data sources, in 4 global, 12 regional, 4 coastal and 1 inland systems.
+Although the survey covers a limited number of systems, the literature review in previous sections offers additional examples to complete the picture.

 Figure 3 provides a graphical summary of the 6 river forcing methods and 4 data sources used in the OOFS listed in Appendix A. In terms of river forcing methods, most systems specify vertical or lateral freshwater fluxes to account for riverine inputs.

-385 Only a few of them rely on more sophisticated approaches that use channel extensions within the ocean model or routing schemes from hydrological models to transport the water from the watershed to the coast.
+Only a few of them rely on more sophisticated approaches that use channel extensions within the ocean model or routing schemes from hydrological models to transport the water from the watershed to the coast.
 Furthermore, none of the global systems surveyed use lateral boundary conditions, likely due to insufficient spatial resolution near river mouths.